gruncode/A-4km-espnow/README.md

 Communication Flow:

 Transmitter (TX) Operation:
-Cycles through WiFi channels (1→6→13) spending 1000ms on each.
+Cycles through  channels (1→6→13) spending 1000ms on each.
 Broadcasts "ALARM!" messages every 5ms while on each channel.
 Counts and prints the send messages cumulatively across all channels.